etiennevanderpoel/ocvpn/README.md

     -g [group]: Specify the VPN group name
     -n [url]: Specify the VPN server URL

-This script should be useful to Linux users who frequently need to connect to a VPN service that requires 2FA.
+These script should (hopefully) be useful to Linux users who frequently need to connect to a VPN service that requires 2FA.